Eggexe/cpp-fun/README.md

 dumping ground for C++ code <br>
-if, for whatever reason, you want to copy this code, feel free be sure you have a G++ compiler or something equivalent (Dont try to use GCC, it won't work, i tried :P )
+if, for whatever reason, you want to copy this code, feel free<br>
+be sure you have a G++ compiler or something equivalent (Dont try to use GCC, it won't work, i tried :P )